 The Department of Homeland Security has attempted to institute programs predicated on the use of ID to improve air security.
 One such program, the Computer Assisted Passenger Profiling System II (CAPPS II) would have required every citizen to undergo a background check as a precondition to travel by commercial airline.

 CAPPS II depended on the presentation of government-issued photo ID in order to function.
 The information contained on the ID would have been cross-checked against a variety of public and private databases, and an individual threat assessment would be generated based on this information.
-The CAPPS II program was pronounced ‘dead’ in July of 2004, but the Department of Homeland Security is quietly continuing to work to produce a replacement system, now called “Secure Flight”, that works similarly.
+The CAPPS II program was pronounced ‘dead’ in July of 2004, but the Department of Homeland Security quietly continued to work to produce a replacement system, called “Secure Flight”, that is now in place and that works similarly.